 There's strength in numbers so get together with your neighbors and if the noise is an issue throughout the building you will have a good chance of being able to address it.
-Getting together with neighbors can be done even in times of social distancing—read: "I'm organizing my neighbors and negotiating with our landlord to pay half our rent."
+Read: "I'm organizing my neighbors and negotiating with our landlord to pay half our rent."

 For more vertical etiquette tips, Brick Underground's Ms. Demeanor column has plenty of advice on how to tackle specific noise issues in NYC apartment buildings.
 Start here: "Dear Ms. Demeanor: My neighbors blast their television all night!
 How do I get them to lower the volume?"
 Also: "Dear Ms. Demeanor: The noise from our downstairs neighbor is making us miserable.
 What can we do?"
 She also deals with cooking smells: "Dear Ms. Demeanor: My neighbors' cooking stinks up the hallway.
 What can I do about it?"

 Ways to dampen noise

 Find out if you can ask your neighbor to install more carpeting.
 Most rentals and co-ops insist 80 percent of the floor has some kind of covering, either carpets or rugs, but it's not always easy to get a neighbor to comply.
 Read: "Can I force my noisy neighbors to get more carpeting?"

 For your own part, you can try improving your own insulation with rugs or drapes.
 Other options include pulling out some noise-canceling headphones or plugging in a white noise machine.
 For more tips read: "Brick Underground’s best advice on how to deal with bad neighbors."